broadinstitute/fiabftw/1.0/README.md

 # Follow steps to unseal vault
 # This should also generate a root token which you store should at ".vault-token-fiabftw" at the root of this project
 vault unseal

+# NOTE: be sure to save the unseal keys somewhere secure
 ```

 ## Step 2: Generate credentials, users, and groups